OpenNMT/OpenNMT/docs/tools/servers.md

 th tools/translation_server.lua -host ... -port ... -model ...
 ```

+!!! note "Note"
-**Note:** the default host is set to `127.0.0.1` which only allows local access.
+    The default host is set to `127.0.0.1` which only allows local access.
 If you want to support remote access, use `0.0.0.0` instead.

 It runs as a message queue that takes in a JSON batch of src sentences.
 For example the following 5 lines of Python
 code can be used to send a single sentence for translation.